octobercms/docs/3.x/extend/database/query.md

     })->get();
 ```

-## Unions
+### Unions

 The query builder also provides a quick way to "union" two queries together.
-For example, you may create an initial query, and then use the `union` method to union it with a second query:
+For example, you may create an initial query, and then use the `union` method to union it with a second query.

 ```php
 $first = Db::table('users')